docpad-archive/documentation/Extensions.md

 These plugins you'll have to install manually.

 - [Markdown Reference Links](https://github.com/Delapouite/docpad-markdownreferencelinks) - provides a way to put links references into the header of a document so they can be used later inside its markdown content.
+- [Images](https://github.com/msutherl/docpad-images) - provide access to an array of paths to images associated with the current document during document rendering

 ## Waiting to be implemented